 The conditional mutual information can also be calculated in the same fashion as the mutual information, but this time all counts are taken where the condition has occurred.
-Like mutual information, the value of conditional mutual information is in the range 0 to plus infinity, where values closer to zero imply conditional independence and values further from zero imply conditional dependence.
+Like mutual information, the value of conditional mutual information is in the range 0 to plus infinity, where values closer to zero imply conditional independence and values farther from zero imply conditional dependence.
 One must also specify a cutoff value to separate conditional independence from conditional dependence.

 [H1] Poisson Regression and Tests of Dependence

 There are many ways to test the independence of variables.
-We have already described the procedure for calculating the difference between observed and expected count of events under different assumptions of independence.
+We have already described the procedure for calculating the difference between observed and expected counts of events under different assumptions of independence.
 The approach leads to a chi-square test of independence but is cumbersome to carry out when there are many variables.
 An alternative is to use log-linear Poisson regression.
 Poisson regression is well suited for an analysis of count of co-occurrences and can easily turn these counts into measures of association between the variables.
 Poisson regression assumes the response variable y has a Poisson distribution; the logarithm of its expected value can be modeled by a linear combination of other variables.

 In a Poisson distribution, the probability of observing k items can be calculated from the formula